sketchplugins/plugin-directory/README.md

 - [Table of Contents](https://github.com/youwenliang/table-of-contents), by You-Wen Liang (Mark): Sketch plugin for generating table of contents for documentations
 - [Texts Translate](https://github.com/laresgoiti/texts_translate), by Santi: Manage Sketch texts in multiple locales.
 - [TinyFaces 👦🏼👨🏾👩🏻](https://github.com/maximedegreve/tinyfaces-sketch-plugin), by Maxime De Greve: Fill content with random avatars & data
-- [TitleCase](https://github.com/jessebilsten/sketch-titlecase), by Jesse Bilsten: A Sketch plugin that changes your text to TitleCase
 - [Todo Sketch Plugin](https://github.com/andrewdbass/todo-sketch-plugin), by Andrew Bass: simple tool to create todo notes for your sketch file
 - [Toggle Constrain Proportions](https://github.com/erikfontanel/sketch-toggle-constrain-proportions), by Erik Gelderblom: Toggles the contrain proportions setting with keyboard shortcut ⌘ + P. Sketch v39+ compatible.
 - [Truncate Text Lines](https://github.com/mamuso/sketch-truncate-textlines), by Manuel Muñoz: Truncate the number of lines of a textbox, adding an ellipsis if needed.
 It works using words or characters.